 Gayil Talshir

+Abstract

+The development, side-by-side of democratic theory beyond the representative institutional model and of collaborative governance seems to be cut of the same cloth; yet it might take the fashion of challenging the nation-state and weakening the role of the state and the civil service one step too far.
+In order to ensure the emperor is not naked under his new cloths, and that we still have elected representative of the public and not an emperor, a critique of the relationship between participatory democracy and collaborative governance is undertaken in this chapter.
+After analyzing the major models of democracy and transformations of the civil service/state relations, the chapter outlines some of the main challenges of injecting participatory means into the heart of the policy-making arena.
+Assessing the daring project of collaborative governance, the chapter both sets out the problems and put forward the hopes for enacting participatory models of democracy as part of evolving governance without weakening the role of the state and the representative system in the process.

+Introduction

 Democratic collaborative governance presents itself as a new model, even a new paradigm.
 Its conceptual roots can be traced to two separate corpora: the first is new developments in democratic theory, especially in the context of the criticism of representative democracy.
 The second is the search for alternatives to the model of New Public Management (NPM), specifically the endeavor to reintroduce public value as a parameter in the civil service.
-This chapter will briefly introduce models of democracy, focusing on the incorporation of the civil service into democratic theory.
-It will then critically examine whether participatory democracy theory converges with the idea of collaborative governance.
+This chapter briefly introduces models of democracy, focusing on the incorporation of the civil service into democratic theory.
+It then critically examines whether participatory democratic theory converges with the idea of collaborative governance.
 Participatory democracy seeks to produce an involved citizenry, and hence primarily targets civil society.
 The singularity of collaborative governance lies in its attempt to democratize the very core of government, well beyond the domain of civil society.
 And yet this objective begs the questions: Does democratic collaborative governance reinforce the importance of the state in advanced democracies, or does it rather further delegitimize democracy?
-Can the admission of nongovernmental entities into decision-making forums jeopardize public trust in democracy?
-And under what conditions would it be possible to rehabilitate public trust in the state, governance, and the civil service through collaborative governance?
+Can the admission of nongovernmental entities into decision-making forums reinstate or jeopardize public trust in democracy?
+And under what conditions would it be possible to rehabilitate public trust in the state, government, and the civil service through collaborative governance?

 Models of Democracy

-In order to map the critiques on participatory democracy and its various suggested alternatives, it is useful to first briefly outline three main models of democracy.
-The first is Athenian direct democracy, originating in the 5th century BC.
+In order to map the critiques on representative democracy and its various suggested alternatives, it is useful to first briefly outline three main models of democracy.
+The first is the

+Athenian direct democracy, originating in the 5th century BC.
 This model was founded on two main principles: every citizen enjoys full equality before the law (isonomia), and as such is equally entitled to speak before the assembly (isogoria).
-A political individual participating in the city’s administration realizes his political rights through active participation in the public assemblies held in the agora, where he enjoys equality before the law and, as a speaker, before the assembly members.
-In addition, a citizen can be chosen for public service positions via a random ballot and may vote on the election of position holders such as military strategists and parties.
+A political individual parttaking in governing system of his cityrealizes his political rights through active participation in the public assemblies held in the agora, where he enjoys equality before the law and, as a speaker, before the assembly members.
+In addition, a citizen can be chosen for public service positions via a random ballot and may vote on the election of position holders such as military Strategoi and parties.